Brussels Airlines reports a half-year EBIT loss of -143 million euros

 Due to the non-essential travel ban and the strict and continuously changing travel restrictions, the number of operated flights and passenger figures decreased even further.
 Compared to the first semester of 2020, which included a temporary suspension of all flights from March 21 to June 14, 2020, Brussels Airlines operated 55% fewer flights (6,295 flights compared to 14,114).
 The number of passengers transported dropped from 1,590,448 in the first semester of 2020 to 676,372 for the first half of 2021.
 As to the seat load factor, the latter went down from 72.4% to 60.7% in the first six months of 2021.

-Brussels Airlines’ turnaround program Reboot Plus consists of two phases: the restructuring and transformation phases.
+Brussels Airlines’ turnaround programme Reboot Plus consists of two phases: the restructuring and transformation phases.
 As the restructuring phase, which aims to reduce the fleet size by 30% and the workforce by 25%, is almost completed, Brussels Airlines is looking forward to investing in a sustainable and structurally profitable future.
 In that future, the reduction of the airline’s ecological footprint has a prominent place.
-On June 29, the Lufthansa Group Executive Board and the Board of Directors of SN Airholding have authorized the allocation of three Airbus A320neo aircraft to Brussels Airlines, which will leave the Airbus factory by summer 2023.
+On June 29, the Lufthansa Group Executive Board and the Board of Directors of SN Airholding have authorised the allocation of three Airbus A320neo aircraft to Brussels Airlines, which will leave the Airbus factory by summer 2023.
 These state-of-the-art aircraft, with significantly lower CO2 and noise emissions, will replace three older A319 aircraft.
-Modernizing the fleet is crucial to reaching the ambitious target of reducing the CO2 footprint by 50% by 2030 (compared to 2019 levels).
+Modernising the fleet is crucial to reaching the ambitious target of reducing the CO2 footprint by 50% by 2030 (compared to 2019 levels).

 Due to the still volatile and highly unpredictable situation worldwide caused by the ongoing COVID-19 crisis, it is not possible to make forecasts for 2021 as a whole.